Matrix3600/msvc-libs/README.md

 Running the script
 ------------------

+If you downloaded the files using the [Makefile](/download/README.md) as described above, the script was launched automatically.
+You can skip the content of this section.

-The script must know where the Visual Studio library is located.
+Otherwise, the script must know where the Visual Studio library is located.

 There are two possibilities: